Natural Remedies As Treatment: Herbs For Depression

 Herbal remedies for depression

 Below are a few of the most commonly used supplements and alternative herbal remedies for depression that have been studied by psychologists, psychiatrists, and medical doctors.
-What remedies work for you may vary depending on your unique depression experience; because of this, it's important to consult with a doctor before taking a new supplement or remedy.
+What remedies work for you may vary depending on your unique depression experience.
+For this reason, consult your doctor before taking a new supplement or remedy.

 St. John’s wort: Treatment for depression and other symptoms

-St. John’s wort (Hypericum perforatum) is a flowering shrub with small yellow flowers native to Europe and parts of Asia.
-It has been used for millennia as a medicinal herb to treat a multitude of illnesses and diseases, including mental health conditions.
+St. John’s wort (Hypericum perforatum) is a flowering shrub with small yellow flowers native to Europe and Asia.
+It has been used as a medicinal herb for millennia to treat illnesses and diseases, including mental health conditions.
 St. John’s wort is one of the most used treatments for depression in Germany.
-It is most often taken in a capsule or pill form or drunk in tea, although other methods like essential oils or consumption of the fresh herb may also be used.
+It is most often taken in a capsule or pill form or drunk in tea, although other methods like essential oils or the consumption of fresh herbs may also be used.

 A 2008 study on St. John’s wort conclusively showed that the herb could manage depression symptoms as effectively as some prescribed antidepressant medication in the United States.
 The study determined that St. John’s wort was capable of reducing depressive symptoms in mild and moderate cases of depression with potentially fewer side effects.

-Note: St. John’s wort may interact with oral contraception, leading to adverse effects.
+St. John’s wort may interact with oral contraception, leading to adverse effects.
 Those taking birth control pills should consult their doctor before taking St. John’s wort.
+St. John’s wort may also interact with many other similarly metabolized medications.
+Don’t start a supplement without consulting your doctor.

 Saffron: No undesirable side effects